kevin-biot/rtgf/draft-lane2-rtgf-00.md

 Conflicts **MUST** be recorded in `imt.effective_conflicts` for manual resolution or policy updates.

 ## 4. Distribution and Caching
-RTGF registries expose TLS 1.3 endpoints compatible with aARP discovery.
+RTGF registries expose TLS 1.3 endpoints compatible with aARP discovery and **MUST** follow the guidance in RFC 9325 when configuring TLS parameters, cipher suites, and certificate validation.

 RTGF-REQ-010: Servers **MUST** publish a well-known resource at `/.well-known/rtgf` containing registry roots, trust anchors, supported domains, and transparency log endpoints.